hdShang/arxiv-daily/docs/cs-RO/2025-08-22/papers/250816143v1-take-that-for-me-multimodal-exophora-resolution-with-interactive-que.md

 ---
 layout: default
-title: Take That for Me: Multimodal Exophora Resolution with Interactive Questioning for Ambiguous Out-of-View Instructions
+title: "Take That for Me: Multimodal Exophora Resolution with Interactive Questioning for Ambiguous Out-of-View Instructions"
 ---

 # Take That for Me: Multimodal Exophora Resolution with Interactive Questioning for Ambiguous Out-of-View Instructions